 Words for people

-Moving on from words directly related to the family, lets have a look at some words and sentences that talk about people in more general terms.
+Moving on from words directly related to the family, let’s have a look at some words and sentences for people in more general terms.

 Talking about family and people

 Let’s ask some questions to find out who people are and how they are related to others.